DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 - Select the **Template** button and then **Download**.

 ### No document setting specified
-Posting some transactions require an EDI document setting specified.
+Posting some transactions require an EDI document setting specified. <br>
 If you receive error 'Update has been cancelled.
 No document setting specified.' please check if you have a 'Setting profile' assigned for the trading partner's document. <br>
 Example: <br>
 ![EDI Trading partners](CORE/Image/NoDocSettingSpecified.png "EDI Trading partners")